fayazg/tritonK8ssupervisor/docs/detailed.md

 redis-slave    10.43.141.195   <none>           6379/TCP       15s
 ```
 We can see above, for this demo, all pods are **Running** and the only service exposed externally is the frontend service on 165.225.175.75:80.

 ![K8S CLI - Guestbook](img/20170328a-k8scli-guestbook.png "K8S CLI - Guestbook")

 The deployment status for all the pods and services can also be viewed using the Kubernetes Dashboard.
 To check using the dashboard, go to the URL for the Web UI:

 ![K8S CLI - Guestbook in UI](img/20170328a-k8scli-guestbookindashboard.png "K8S CLI - Guestbook in UI")

-<sub>For more information on pods/service and deployments, click [here](https://kubernetes.io/docs/user-guide/) or check the `kubectl` cheetsheet [here](https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/).
+For more information on pods/service and deployments, click [here](https://kubernetes.io/docs/user-guide/) or check the `kubectl` cheetsheet [here](https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/).

 ## References
-Below are the tools that are used by k8sontriton and also detailed description of some of the tasks it performs.
+Below are the tools that are used by Triton K8s Supervisor and also detailed description of some of the tasks it performs.

 ### Triton CLI
 Triton CLI tool uses CloudAPI to manage infrastructure in Triton datacenters.
 We will be using Triton CLI to pull network and package information from the current Triton datancenter configured in the profile.

-<sub>For more information on Triton, click [here](https://docs.joyent.com/public-cloud).</sub>
+For more information on Triton, click [here](https://docs.joyent.com/public-cloud).

 #### Install Triton CLI
 Cloud API tools require Node.js, which can be found [here](http://nodejs.org/) if you don't have it installed.

 Once Node.js is intalled, you can use `npm` to install the `triton` CLI tool:
 ```bash
 $ sudo npm install -g triton